 Whether you’re doing some food photography purely for your own delicious pleasure, for your food blog, or you’re aiming to pitch a story to a lifestyle, travel or food magazine, shooting mouthwatering food photos is a must.

 I’m not talking about setting up restaurant shoots or shooting a studio cookbook or commercial photography here.
-This is just about shooting the food you’re about to eat or photographing raw or prepared food in restaurants, the markets, or on the streets, which is a very different way of working.
+This is just about shooting the food you’re about to eat in a restaurant or photographing raw or prepared food in restaurants, the markets, or on the streets, which is a very different way of working.

-Tips on Lenses for Food Photography
+Best Lenses for Food Photography on the Road

-The 35mm lens is great for a spread of food, such as plates of noodles, herbs, and condiments at a market stall, an array of fruit or vegetables on a stand, or the classic spread of dishes that you get when you join a Khmer family for a meal.
+The 35mm lens is great for a spread of food, such as plates of noodles, herbs, and condiments at a market stall, an array of fruit or vegetables on a stand, or the classic spread of dishes that you get when you join a local family for a meal.